 a) Substantially different from other IEEE 802 standards.

-IEEE 802.15.4 is well suited for networks which are sharing same frequency spectrum in same area and are managed utilizing acquired RRMM information.
-This 802.15.4 revision for low rate WPANs maximizes the areal SRU efficiency and minimizes performance degradation due to mutual interference.
+IEEE 802.15.4 is well suited for networks which are sharing same frequency bands in same areas and are managed utilizing acquired RRMM information.
+This amendment to 802.15.4 for low rate WPANs maximizes the areal SRU efficiency and minimizes performance degradation due to mutual interference.

 [note: The RRMM function is to be specified in the proposed amendment.
 It is a bit confusing with the current statement, that this amendment is only an enhancement in SRU efficiency.]